 You can add new functionality to WordPress self-hosted sites, through plugins and through functions.
-That means that you don’t get all the advanced features of WordPress.com but you can build even fancier features yourself or you can find the same features in one of the millions of plugins available on the Internet.
+You may not get all the advanced features of WordPress.com but you can build even fancier features yourself or you can find the same features in one of the millions of plugins available on the web.

-And finally, just like with WordPress.com, WordPress self-hosted version allows you to import and export content.
-If you have a blog on WordPress.com already and you want to move to self-hosted version, you can simply grab the content from WordPress.com site and move it over to your self-hosted site.
+And finally, just like with WordPress.com, the self-hosted version allows you to import and export content.
+If you have a blog on WordPress.com already and you want to move to a self-hosted version, you can simply grab the content from the WordPress.com site and move it over to your self-hosted site.

 # Self-Hosted WordPress Key Benefits

 - The sky has no limit, you are free to add any feature.
-You can create a portfolio website as a developer and business website as a publisher/company.
-Adding features like Google Analytics, Google AdSense is so easy in self-hosted WordPress version.
-Different features can be added through different plugins.
+You can create a portfolio website as a developer and a business website as a publisher/company.
+Adding features like Google Analytics, Google AdSense is so easy in a self-hosted WordPress version.

-- You are in full control, you own your website and all its data.
+- You are in full control of your website and all its data.
 Your site will not be turned off because it goes against someone’s terms of service.
-You can make your website unique by making your own theme or through customization options.
-You can customize your website as much as you need.
+You can make your website unique by making your own theme or through customization options until you satisfied.

 # Self-Hosted WordPress Key Disadvantages

 You’ve learned most of the information about WordPress.com and Self-hosted WordPress.org in the overview.
-Now it’s time to compare them in a nutshell and make it more easy for you to go for a decision.
+Now it’s time to compare them in a nutshell and make it easier for you to go for a decision.